lvalentin/help/README.md

 To run in develpoment mode, you need to do the following :

-Have a vagrant installation working on your computer an dthen :
+Have a vagrant installation working on your computer and then :

 ~~~~
 git clone git@github.com:checkmyws/help.git